 North Carolina Nursing Programs and Degrees Guide

 The following guide provides you with key information on the many nursing programs, including profiles of several programs, in the state of North Carolina.
-Students have the option of concentrating their nursing degrees in such areas as nurse anesthesia, family nurse practitioner across the life span, nurse administrator, and nurse educator.
+Students have the option of concentrating their nursing degrees in such areas as nurse anesthesia, family nurse practitioner, nurse administrator, and nurse educator.
 Many traditional universities, such as East Carolina University, offer online courses or online nursing programs.
-Online universities, including Walden University, also allow students the flexible alternative of earning a bachelor’s or a master’s in nursing entirely online.
+A growing number of distance nursing programs allow students the flexible alternative of earning a bachelor’s or a master’s in nursing entirely online.

 - Highest graduation rate*: Duke University 95%.1

 - Highest net price*: Carolinas College of Health Sciences $41,647.1

 - Lowest net price*: Roanoke-Chowan Community College $2,396.1

 - Annual undergrad tuition range for schools in North Carolina with a bachelor’s in nursing program: $6,848 – $24,929.2